telerik/xamarin-forms-docs/controls/tabview/tabview-scrolling-tabs.md

 ## Scrolling in the header with custom TabView Header

 In order to customize the TabView Header you will need to use the RadTabView `Header` property of type `TabViewHeader` .
-If you want to apply scrolling in the custom header then you should use the `IsScrolling` property.
+If you want to apply scrolling in the custom header then you should use the `IsScrolling` property of type `bool`.

->important `IsScrolling` property is a property of the `RadToolbarBase` class.
-The property can be applied to the TabViewHeader.

 ### Example: